performant-software/Neatline/README.md

 To define an items query for an exhibit, click on the "Edit Query" link in the exhibit's listing in the browse view.
 The query form is identical to the advanced search form in the Omeka items browser.
 You can search by keyword, specific field values, id ranges, collections, types, users, tags, public/non-public, and featured/non-featured - and any combination thereof.

 Once you've created a query, click the "Search" button at the bottom of the page to save the configuration.
+Now, when you go into the editing environment for that exhibit, the content management bar on the left of the screen will be pre-populated with a list of all the items in your collection that match the query.

 ## Building Neatline Exhibits